mxahan/mxahan.github.io/_posts/2020-05-15-PaperList.md

 1. Miyato, Takeru, Shin-ichi Maeda, Masanori Koyama, and Shin Ishii.
 "Virtual adversarial training: a regularization method for supervised and semi-supervised learning."
 IEEE transactions on pattern analysis and machine intelligence 41, no. 8 (2018): 1979-1993.

+1. Li, Junnan, Richard Socher, and Steven CH Hoi.
+"Dividemix: Learning with noisy labels as semi-supervised learning." arXiv preprint arXiv:2002.07394 (2020).
+  - TP:  divide the training data into a labeled set with clean samples and an unlabeled set with noisy samples (co-training two networks), and trains the model on both data (?).
+Improved MixMatch
+  - TP: Two diverged network (avoid confirmation bias of self-training) use each others data!
+GMM to find labeled and unlabeled (too much noisy) data.
+Ensemble for the unlabeled.
+  - Related strategy: MixUp (noisy sample contribute less to loss!), co-teaching?
+Loss correction approach?
+Semi-supervised learning, MixMatch (unifies SSL and LNL [consistency regularization, entropy minimization, and MixUp])
+  - Application: Data with noisy label (social media image with tag!) may result poor generalization (as may overfit)!
+  - Hypothesis: DNNs tend to learn simple patterns first before fitting label noise Therefore, many methods treat samples with small loss as clean ones (discards the sample labels that are highly likely to be noisy! and leverages them as unlabeled data)
+  - Algorithm is nice to work with

+1. Berthelot, David, Nicholas Carlini, Ian Goodfellow, Nicolas Papernot, Avital Oliver, and Colin Raffel.
+"Mixmatch: A holistic approach to semi-supervised learning." arXiv preprint arXiv:1905.02249 (2019).
+  - TP: guesses low-entropy labels for data-augmented unlabeled examples and mixes labeled and unlabeled data using MixUp